 whereas virtual heritage refers to instances of these within a

 technological domain, usually involving computer visualization of

-artefacts or Virtual Reality environments.
+artifacts or Virtual Reality environments.

 is a term used in social science to describe traditions, value systems,

 myths and symbols that are common in a given society.

 should have one foot in the old world and one foot in the new